 A Tale as Old as Time

-The SIG P365 is a fantastic gun, and so is the Glock 48.
-By in large Glock owns most of the marketplace when it comes to handguns of all kinds.
+The SIG P365 is a fantastic gun but so is the Glock 48.
+By in large, Glock owns most of the marketplace when it comes to handguns of all kinds.
 Polymer 80 guns even allow you to make a Glock Ghost gun.
 SIG is likely a close second who has picked up steam since winning the Military’s contract for a new handgun.
 Both companies are quite dynamic, and they produce some of the best handguns on the market.

-I own a P365 and I’ve gotten in a lot of range time with a Glock 48 and before we kick this P365 vs Glock 48 showdown off I will say both are well-made weapons.
+I own a P365 and have gotten in a lot of range time with the Glock 48 and before we kick this showdown off, I’ll start by saying both are well-made weapons.
 Both are reliable and will serve you well in a concealed carry role.
 Without further handshaking and high fives let’s talk about the guns.

 Both guns are 9mm semi-automatics.
 The Glock has an attractive nPVD finish and the SIG has a black Nitron finish.
 Both guns come with 10 round magazines, and the SIG P365 does have the option for a factory 12 round magazine.
 The guns are compact and lightweight, the SIG weighs 17.8 ounces and the Glock 48 weighs 20.74 ounces.